-Our Pre-school, also known as the Red Room, is led by our Deputy Manager, Kim Martin.
-Children who start or move into our Preschool will do so in the September prior to them starting Primary School and will have one year within this room.
+Our Pre-school, also known as the Red Room, is led by our Room Leader, Sam Humphries.
+Children who start or move into our Preschool will do so in the September prior to them starting Primary School the following September and will have one year within this room.

 Whilst children will continue to learn through play in their preschool year, they will start to develop more self-awareness and confidence, establish friendships, and will begin to understand rules and boundaries.